a photo of PGA clubhouse in FL

 PGA bringing virtual reality to the 17th hole

-During The Players Championships, running May 11-14, viewers will be able to watch play on that hole through both 360 degree video and virtual reality, according to the PGA.
-For those with a Samsung Gear VR headset, the play through will be viewable by downloading the "PGA TOUR VR APP" from the Oculus store.
-Alternatively, 360 degree video will be pushed across Twitter and Periscope.
+According to the PGA, during The Players Championships, running May 11-14, viewers will be able to watch play on that hole through 360-degree video and virtual reality.
+For those with a Samsung Gear VR headset, the play-through will be viewable by downloading the "PGA TOUR VR APP" from the Oculus store.
+Alternatively, 360-degree video will be pushed across Twitter and Periscope.

-PGA is placing three VR cameras around the hole, one on the 17th hole green, one on the walkway and one in the water as well.
-The tour is planning to use Intel True VR Technology—and that this is the first time live 360 video of a "major sports event" will appear on Twitter.
+PGA is placing three VR cameras around the hole: one on the 17th hole green, one on the walkway, and one in the water.
+The tour is planning to use Intel True VR Technology—and this is the first time live 360 videos of a "major sports event" will appear on Twitter.

-Hollywood too is tipping its toes into virtual reality, offering experiences that tie into movie premieres and television shows, to expand the way to connect to fans and viewers.
+Hollywood, too, is tipping its toes into virtual reality, offering experiences that tie into movie premieres and television shows to expand the way it connects with fans and viewers.

-"We decided that executing a live VR experience on one of the most dramatic holes in golf was something that our fans would love, and the fact that we are partnering with Twitter to deliver 360 video will offer tremendous scale," says Rick Anderson, PGA TOUR Chief Media Officer in a statement.
+"We decided that executing a live VR experience on one of the most dramatic golf holes was something that our fans would love, and the fact that we are partnering with Twitter to deliver 360 videos will offer tremendous scale," says Rick Anderson, PGA TOUR Chief Media Officer in a statement.

 The numbers, next week, will provide the real answer—if viewers tune in to catch a birdie or not.